PriyanshCloudKeeper/testing/docs/reservations/overview.md

 ---

 The Reservation dashboards enable better planning and optimization of reserved instances and savings plans, ensuring higher cost efficiency and strategic resource management.

+Add: Your inventory detauls and yoiu can see your coverage in coverage sections, utilization: check the utilization of the sp or reservations and check if underutilized